#400 - The Incredible Hulk

 with the various hideous aliens you come across.
 Instead of, you know, just blasting everyone in the fact and asking questions later.
 A novel idea that fits perfectly within the Star Trek mythos.

 So as I wrap up the Star Trek games on the Super Nintendo, I have to conclude that we got one kinda bad game, one kinda okay game, and one kinda good game.
 None of them are great, but Starfleet Academy

 gets things the most right.
 I don't know if I would recommend it to any but the most hardcore flight sim or Star Trek nerds, but I'm confident there's something here for all of them.

 I totally did.
 Fuck you Future's Past

-, you were the only ST game that didn't deserve my full time and attention.
+, you were the only ST game I didn't beat, and the only one that didn't deserve my full time and attention.

 #376 -Doom Troopers: Mutant Chronicles

 Here's another weird one.
 I guess the question is, what happens when you mix Playmates, crazy character designs, and fun gameplay?
 Did you answer "Earthworm Jim?"
 Because that's exactly what you'd get.

 On the other hand, what happens when you mix Playmates, claymation, boring dumb character designs that were seemingly ripped straight from Warhammer 40K (I think Mutant Chronicles is another tabletop game, but don't hold me to that), and fleetingly-fun-but-often-mediocre-gameplay?
 Well, I suppose you'd get something likeDoom Troopers, a weird little title that seemed like it was trying to cash in on the success of the eponymousDoom,with cover art meant to confuse any of the old ladies that were out doing Christmas shopping for their grandchildren.